YanivDoron/Accelerating-Matrix-Multiplication-/README.md

 | 1920 | 184.25 | 19.66 | 15.71 | 9.36 | 2.51 | 9.37× | 11.73× | 19.68× | 73.49× |
 | 2048 | 232.27 | 19.09 | 17.71 | 9.52 | 2.44 | 12.17× | 13.11× | 24.39× | 95.35× |

+---
+## 🚀Future Work: Potential Advanced GPU Optimizations

+### - Double Buffering in Shared Memory (Validated but Not Fully Integrated Yet)
+Overlap computation and memory loading to hide latency and improve pipeline efficiency.

+### - Vectorized Data Loads & Stores (Validated but Not Fully Integrated Yet)
+Use vectorized memory instructions to reduce global memory transactions.

+### - Quantization for Faster Integer GEMM (Partly Validated on Small Matrices )Convert floating-point computations to lower-precision formats like int8 or float16

+### - Full Utilization of All 68 SMs (Validated but Not Fully Integrated Yet)Scale the kernel launch configuration to engage the entire GPU for maximum throughput.

+### - Improved Streaming Mechanism (Partly Validated on Large Matrices )
+Optimize CUDA streams and data partitioning to increase concurrency and reduce idle time.

+---